 - Gloves: Unless you enjoy calluses on your hands, get some gloves that will protect your hands.

 Here are my results.
-In some areas, I achieved the desired goal, while in others the program failed me.
+In some areas, I achieved the desired goal, while in others the program didn't do much for me.
 However, this could be due to a variety of factors (training volume, caloric surplus, metabolism, etc.) making it unclear as to who or what was at fault.
-While I was able to increase the size of my arms, thighs, chest, and put on 1.5 pounds of lean mass, I also noticed that I gained an additional 2.1 pounds of body mass which explains the measured 1% body fat increase.
+I was able to increase the size of my arms, thighs, chest, and put on 1.5 pounds of lean mass, which is a clear win in my book.
+My endurance was incredible, as well as my flexibility and mobility.
+These last two are probably due to the yoga and stretching videos.
+I also noticed that I gained an additional 2.1 pounds of body mass which explains the measured 1% body fat increase.
+I think this increase is due to the caloric surplus I introduced and my metabolism still getting used to eating more.
 Please note that body fat was measured at home utilizing the caliper method which is not as accurate as having a medical facility conduct a body fat test.
-With these results, it is no surprise that I also gained a bit of hip circumference which was undesired.
 See my measurements below.

 - Flexibility: I became super flexible.
 I have battled with a bulging disc for many years, which forced me to attend many physical therapy session.
 This injury has kept me very stiff around my back and hips.
 Throughout this program, I pushed myself little by little and can now do forward folds and twists I never thought I’d ever do again.
 Note: I am not saying this program alone got me my flexibility back.
 As noted, I have done years of physical therapy to help heal my back issues.
 The program helped me push through my mental roadblocks in a safe manner